mpopovic10/cookify/README.md

 # User-Interface
 The user-interface was made using Streamlit, which is an open-source Python framework designed to develop and deploy interactive applications via Python.
-The folder “UI-Cookify” includes all files needed for the app to work.
+The folder UI/ includes all files needed for the app to work.
 The application uses functions from Python modules stored in the repository.
-However, such functions were adjusted and modified to integrate them into the user interface in order to make them capable of returning outputs, messages, and keys.
+However, some functions were adjusted and modified to integrate them into the user interface in order to make them capable of returning outputs, messages and keys.
 To improve the visual appearance and user experience of the application, custom CSS and HTML elements have been added along with Streamlit elements.
 The application was deployed on Streamlit Community Cloud, which provided a public URL that allows users to access the web application directly through a browser.